TheMushrr00m/ElixirGhost/talk.md

 programming.
 This is achieved by treating functions (i.e. subroutines [3]) as descriptions of things rather than instructions [6].

-Descriptions do not change things, and so neither do functions in FP.
+Descriptions do not change things (unless you're a god), and so neither do functions in FP.
 The manifestations of this principal in FP are immutability and functional purity, which means freedom from side-effects.
 [0.2, 24]

 In lambda calculus, functions are mathematical (though anonymous) objects.
 Similarly in FP, functions are first-class citizens.
 They can be passed around